CSE 490R Course Review

 Pure-Pursuit

-1. Find a lookahead and compute arc
+1. Find a lookahead point and compute the arc

 2. Move along the arc